gemmanewton1/wit-hackathon-ui/next-js.starter/README.md

 ## 2 - RUNNING THE APPLICATION

 ### Run the database
-1. Open 'docker desktop' and keep it running in the background
+1. Open 'docker desktop' or 'Rancher Desktop' and keep it running in the background
 2. Open a new terminal and cd into `wit-hackathon-ui`
 3. Enter in the terminal: `docker compose up --build`
 4. You can view your database using mongo-express which should be running on `[port:](http://localhost:8081)`